naninovel/docs/docs/guide/managed-text.md

 ## Managed Text Variables

 It's also possible to bind managed text records with variables in the source code.
-For this, add `ManagedText` attribute to a static string field and declaring class.
+For this, add `ManagedText` attribute to a static string field.
 Field's value will be overwritten with the value specified in the managed text document on engine initialization.

 Below is an example on using a managed text variable to localize a text label in a C# script.